EnyanDai/enyandai.github.io/_pages/about.md

 * 06/2022: "Fairness and Explainability in Graph Neural Networks" at DataFunSummit2022

 ## News
-* 05/2024：I will join the AI Thrust at Hong Kong University of Science and Technology (Guangzhou) this summer.
+* 07/2024：I joined the AI Thrust at Hong Kong University of Science and Technology (Guangzhou).
 * 05/2024: [One paper entitled:Improving Issue-PR Link Prediction via Knowledge-aware Heterogeneous Graph Learning]() accepted by IEEE Transactions on Software Engineering
 * 05/2024: [One paper entitled: Rethinking Graph Backdoor Attacks: A Distribution-Preserving Perspective]() accepted by KDD-2024
 * 09/2023：[One paper entitiled: "Certifiably Robust Graph Contrastive Learning"]() accepted by NeurIPS-2023